ohthebrave/ohthebrave/README.md

 - 👋 Hi, I’m George Nyanjui
-- 🧲 I’m a self-taught && recent Full-stack Graduate Software Engineer from Moringa School
+- 🧲 Full-stack Software Engineer
 - 👨🏿‍💻 I’m currently learning Django
 - 🫱🏿‍🫲🏾 I’m looking to collaborate on open-source projects and Learn more about problem-solving.